 - a.
 The owner may terminate the lease during its term on the following grounds: - i.
 Serious or repeated violations of the terms or conditions of the lease; - ii.
 Violation of Federal, State, or local law that imposes obligations on the tenant in connection with the occupancy or use of the unit and its premises; - iii.
 Criminal activity or alcohol abuse by the household, a guest, or another person under the control of the household that threatens the health, safety, or right to peaceful enjoyment of the premises by other persons residing on the premises or in the immediate vicinity of the premises; - iv.
-Any drug-related or violent criminal activity engaged in on or near the premises by any resident, household member, or guest, or such activity engaged in on the premises by any other person under the tenant's control; - v.
-If any member of the household is fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime that is a felony under the laws of the place from which the individual flees; - vi.
+Any drug-related or violent criminal activity engaged in on or near the premises by any resident, household member, or guest, or such activity engaged in on the premises by any other person under the tenant's control;

+- v.
+If any member of the household is fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime that is a felony under the laws of the place from which the individual flees, or that, in the case of the State of New Jersey, is a high misdemeanor; or violating a condition of probation or parole imposed under Federal or State law. - vi.
 If any member of the household is violating a condition of probation or parole imposed under Federal or State law; - vii.
 Other good cause.
-Other good cause may include, but is not limited to: - (1) Failure by the family to accept the offer of a new lease;
+Other good cause may include, but is not limited to: - (1) Failure by the family to accept the offer of a new lease; - (2) Family history of disturbances of neighbors or destruction of property, or living or housekeeping habits resulting in damage to the property or unit; - (3) The owner's desire to utilize the unit for personal or family use or for a purpose other than use as a residential rental unit: - (4) A business or economic reason such as sale of the property, renovation of the unit, desire to rent at a higher rental amount.